-What happens if before I use my $50 unlimited Benchtime, the term ends?
+What happens if the term ends before I use my $50 unlimited Benchtime?

 We suggest that you purchase Benchtime once you know your schedule and are certain that you have time to come in to practice.
 Benchtime is not refundable and must be used within the term that it was purchased.
 It will not carry over to the next term.

 We have five electric kilns.
 We bisque all of our student ware to cone 06 and glaze fire to cone 6 oxidation.
 If you are an Associate or student who is an experienced ceramicist and generally fire to a different temperature or like to stack your own work, you can load a personal kiln and fire accordingly at a price per kiln load.
 If you wish to stack your own work, you must be trained by an instructor.

 Can I rent kiln space if I do not work in your studio?